cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Signature verification is as specified in {{prime-order-verify}}.

+## Ciphersuite Requirements {#ciphersuite-reqs}

+Future documents that introduce new ciphersuites MUST adhere to the following requirements.

+1. H1, H2, and H3 all have output distributions that are close to
+  (indistinguishable from) the uniform distribution.
+2. All hash functions MUST be domain separated with a per-suite context string.
+Note that the FROST(Ed25519, SHA-512) ciphersuite does not adhere to this requirement for backwards compatibility with {{RFC8032}}.
+3. The group MUST be of prime-order, and all deserialization functions MUST output elements that belong to to their respective sets of Elements or Scalars, or failure when deserialization fails.

 # Security Considerations {#sec-considerations}

 A security analysis of FROST exists in {{FROST20}} and {{Schnorr21}}.
 The protocol as specified in this document assumes the following threat model.

-* Trusted dealer.
-The dealer that performs key generation is trusted to follow the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step; see {{dep-vss}}.

-* Unforgeability assuming at most `(MIN_PARTICIPANTS-1)` corrupted participants.
-So long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.
+* Secure key distribution.
+The signer key shares are generated and distributed securely, i.e., via a trusted dealer that performs key generation (see {{dep-vss}}) or through a distributed key generation protocol.

-* Coordinator.
-We assume the Coordinator at the time of signing does not perform a denial of service attack.
+* Honest-but-curious coordinator.
+We assume an honest-but-curious Coordinator which, at the time of signing, does not perform a denial of service attack.
 A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
 Such actions for the latter include sending inconsistent values to participants, such as messages or the set of individual commitments.
 Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

+Under this threat model, FROST aims to achieve signature unforgeability assuming at most `(MIN_PARTICIPANTS-1)` corrupted participants.
+In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.
+Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}.

-The protocol as specified in this document does not target the following goals:
+FROST does not aim to achieve the following goals:

 * Post quantum security.
 FROST, like plain Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
 In the case of failure, FROST requires aborting the protocol.